irshadmd/Awesome-CSS-Projects/README.md

 ```

 **8.** Perfom your desired changes to the code base.
-> create a folder and add all code in that folder only
+> 1. create a folder and add all code in that folder only.
+> 2. create a demo folder inside "Your Project" and add a gif of your project named demo.gif

 **9.** Track your changes:heavy_check_mark: .